 So what benefit is there to planting garlic with tomatoes?
 Garlic is said to repel aphids when companion planted with roses.
 When garlic is grown around fruit trees, it deters borers, and specifically protects peach trees from leaf curl and apples from apple scab.
 Garlic in the garden is also said to deter:

 Growing tomato plants next to garlic repels spider mites known to ravage the tomato crop.
 It seems that while most of us love the pungent flavor and aroma of garlic, the insect world finds it less irresistible.
 Keep in mind, however, that not all plants in the garden coexist with garlic as readily as companion planting garlic with tomatoes.
-Veggies such as peas, beans, cabbage, and strawberries have abhorrence for garlic.
+Veggies such as peas, beans, and cabbage have abhorrence for garlic.

 You cannot only plant tomato plants next to garlic as a natural insecticide, but you can make your own garlic spray too.
 To make a garlic insecticidal spray, simply crush four cloves of garlic and steep them in a liter of water for several days.
 Pour this brew into a spray bottle for use as an insecticide, provided you are one of the many of us who love the smell of garlic.